red-cruz/vts.js/README.md

   - default:

     ```javascript
-    invalid: (data, form) => {
-      showFeedback('invalid', data);
-    };
+    invalid: showFeedback;
     ```

-  The invalid method receives two parameters:
+  The invalid method receives three parameters:

+  1. `invalidClass`: `String` - The value of the `invalid` property of [class](#class-object---the-css-classes-to-be-applied) configuration.
-  1. `data`: An object containing validation data for all `invalid fields`.
+  2. `data`: An object containing validation data for all `invalid fields`.
 The `keys` for each validation data object are the value of the `name` attribute of the validated field.
 Each field's validation data contains the following properties:

      - `field`: HTMLInputElement | HTMLSelectElement | HTMLTextAreaElement - The invalid form field.
      - `label`: string - The corresponding label for the invalid field.
 It is derived from the following sources, in order of priority: